TobikoData/sqlmesh/docs/quickstart/notebook.md

 ![%model line magic for sqlmesh_example.incremental_model](./notebook/nb-quickstart_model-line.png)

 After we execute the cell, the contents will be replaced by the `%%model` *cell* notebook magic (note the double `%%`) and the model contents, along with a rendered version of the model SQL query.
-SQLMesh has automatically added explicit column aliases (e.g., `id AS id`):
+SQLMesh has automatically added explicit column aliases to the query (e.g., `id AS id`):

 ![%%model cell magic for sqlmesh_example.incremental_model](./notebook/nb-quickstart_model-cell.png)